-Council cash (\$52.29 million)
+Council cash (\$50.76 million)

-Council cash includes the funds generated from its operating activities (revenue), proceeds from sale of assets, and cash reserves, which is used as the major funding source for the capital works program (\$52.29 million in 2020/2021).
-The significant projects funded by Council cash include:
+Council cash includes the funds generated from its operating activities (revenue), proceeds from sale of assets, and cash reserves, which is used as the major funding source for the capital works program (\$50.76 million in 2020/2021).
+The significant projects funded by Council cash including

-- Ivanhoe library and cultural hub \$14.82 million (including \$9.72 million carried forward from 2019/2020) - Bellfield Community Centre development \$10.00 million - Most roads projects including local roads resurfacing, footpath replacement and streetscape renewal projects. a total of \$6.57 million - Drainage and Parks improvement projects \$3.63 million - Council fleet replacement program \$2.97 million; and - Digital transformation \$1.77 million
+- Ivanhoe library and cultural hub \$14.82 million (including \$9.72 million carried forward from 2019/2020) - Bellfield Community Centre development \$10.00 million - Most roads projects including local roads resurfacing, footpath replacement and streetscape renewal projects. a total of \$6.54 million - Drainage and Parks improvement projects \$2.95 million - Council fleet replacement program \$2.97 million; and - Digital transformation \$1.77 million

-Government Grants - Capital (\$4.38 million)
+Government Grants - Capital (\$3.76 million)

 Capital grants include all monies received from State and Commonwealth sources for the purposes of funding the capital works program.
-Significant grants and contributions are budgeted to be received for roads to recovery projects (\$0.61 million), Local Roads and Community Infrastructure Program (\$0.62 million), \$1.50 million to assist Council to expansion of Greensborough Preschool, \$1.090 million to support Council's pavilion upgrades and \$0.45 million towards park lighting and oval surface renovation.
+Significant grants and contributions are budgeted to be received for roads to recovery projects (\$0.61 million), \$1.50 million to assist Council to expansion of Greensborough Preschool, \$1.090 million to support Council's pavilion upgrades and \$0.45 million towards park lighting and oval surface renovation.